 39. Build furniture with your used chopsticks.

 40. Make a DIY scented oil diffuser.
-(Idea found on Remodelaholic.)
+Just sub chopsticks for the craft skewers.

 41. DIY a hanging sachet for your closet.
 (I'll give you one guess who published this idea.
 It starts with an "M".)